This page tells you how to create a favicon for your site, and how to make your readers see a new logo if you updated it.

 You can create the ico file by first creating a png or gif version using your favorite image editor.
 Then, when saving, save it to the ico file.

 If you have updated your favicon, the best way to make sure that your readers see the new logo is to put a “link” tag in your pages, as described above.
-At least, you should put one in your domain's home page.
+At least, you should put one in your website's home page.

 If you simply place a “favicon.ico” at root dir and without any “link” tag to it, it is nearly impossible to know if your readers will see your new logo.
 Because, different browser have different behavior on when to fetch the “favicon” file, and usually not documented.